chiragsakhuja/lc3tools/docs/API.md

 Values:

-* `IgnoreCase`: Convert string to lower case
+* `IgnoreCase`: Convert string to lower case.
-* `IgnoreWhitespace`: Remove whitespace from string
+* `IgnoreWhitespace`: Remove whitespace from string.
-* `IgnorePunctuation`: Remove punctuation from string
+* `IgnorePunctuation`: Remove punctuation from string.

 ### `std::string getPreprocessedString(std::string const & str, uint64_t type)`
 Preprocess a string.
 Generally used to preprocess the expected output and/or